WriteEditor/ryan-rushing/_posts/writing/2013-03-03-the-problem-with-infinity.md

 In fact, digital libraries already exist.
 You don't need to drive there, you don't need to open a door to walk in, and most importantly, __there is no longer the physical limitation of one copy in existence.__

 When you go to a physical library and check out a book, you now have that book.
-Although the content may be the same, the book which you're holding is unique; to break it down to an unneccsary level, each copy of a book has its own set of molecules unique to it.
+Although the content may be the same, the book which you're holding is unique; to break it down to an unnecessary level, each copy of a book has its own set of molecules unique to it.

-Before the libriaian will allow you take the book home, you must give a promise to return the book.
+Before the librarian will allow you take the book home, you must give a promise to return the book.
 There's our one-to-one model at work.
 I give you this; you give me that.

 However when we introduce infinity into the mix, we can check out the book, leave, and the next person in line right behind us can check out the same book.
 And the next person.
 And the next person.
 All the way into infinity, and you'll never run out of any of that book.
 In fact, there are no "molecules" at all with digital items, which means they are the exact same item.
 Clones, if you will.
 And each time another clone is created and sold, the benefit to the merchant increases exponentially.
 Our work involved to create the item stays the same, while we continue to generate income.
 It's as close to money growing on trees as we can get.